CoopHive/alkahest-docs/alkahest-mdbook/src/Components/For_Exchange.md

 ```
 which produces an attestation [referencing](https://docs.attest.org/docs/tutorials/referenced-attestations) the specified statement after a certain amount of time unless the counterparty calls `mediate(bytes32 validationUID)`.
 If the counterparty requests mediation, a trusted oracle retries the job and produces the requested attestation only if it gets the same result as specified in the original statement.

-If specified as the `arbiter` in an [[ERC20PaymentStatement]], the attestation from [[OptimisticStringValidator]] can be passed into `collectPayment` to claim payment for agreements.
-In this case, `collectPayment` should be extended to check if each validation's underlying [[StringResultStatement]] actually fulfills the specified payment via the `job` and `counterparty` fields of the statement's attestation schema.
+If specified as the `arbiter` in an [ERC20PaymentStatement](../Implementations/Exchange/Statements/ERC20PaymentStatement.md), the attestation from [OptimisticStringValidator](../Implementations/Exchange/Validations/OptimisticStringValidator.md) can be passed into `collectPayment` to claim payment for agreements.
+In this case, `collectPayment` should be extended to check if each validation's underlying [StringResultStatement](../Implementations/Exchange/Statements/StringResultStatement.md) actually fulfills the specified payment via the `job` and `counterparty` fields of the statement's attestation schema.
 ## Agreements

 How does the buy-side in our example so far know when it should request mediation?
-It could listen to events from the [[OptimisticStringValidator]] it specified, filtering by those referring to **statements** it made, and requesting mediation on unsatisfactory results.
-Indeed, in many cases, [[Agreements]] can be an informal concept enacted through interactions with other contracts.
+It could listen to events from the [OptimisticStringValidator](../Implementations/Exchange/Validations/OptimisticStringValidator.md) it specified, filtering by those referring to **statements** it made, and requesting mediation on unsatisfactory results.
+Indeed, in many cases, [Agreements](For_Exchange/Agreements.md) can be an informal concept enacted through interactions with other contracts.

 However, more complex negotiations may sometimes require dedicated contracts to manage the relationship between **statements** and **validations**.
 One use for agreement contracts is as a component of multi-step processes consisting of several atomic **agreement steps**.